 Free and fair elections

-Democratically elected political representatives have the effective power to govern.
-The military, business elites and other groups do not hold any veto power.
-The Catholic Church also has no formal political power, but priests do make political recommendations during their services and have quite a close relationship with the PiS party in power.
-Beyond this, the PiS refers to the principles of the clergy when it comes to laws about abortion or same-sex marriage.
+Democratically elected representatives have the effective power to govern.
+The military, business elites and other groups do not hold veto power.
+The Catholic Church also has no formal political power, but priests make political recommendations during services and have a close relationship with PiS, which was in power until December 2023.
+Now in opposition, PiS still refers to the religious doctrine of the Catholic Church in debates about abortion or same-sex marriage.
+Until PiS lost office in the most recent parliamentary elections, the greater concern was an overly powerful government acting against the rule of law, rather than the threat of veto power.

 Effective power to govern